 Section 5 (normative) contains a number of constraints on SNOMED CT concepts applicable to relevant attributes in each of the major classes in the Clinical Statement model.
 These normative constraints are presented as a series of tables in section 5.3.
 This section also summarizes the benefits and weaknesses of the constraints offered (see also Appendix E).

-The Glossary in Section 6 (informative) is a collection of abbreviations and terms used in this document with their respective definitions.
+The Glossary in Section Error!
+Reference source not found. (informative) is a collection of abbreviations and terms used in this document with their respective definitions.

 Appendix A (informative) provides a general discussion of the potential overlaps between an information model and a terminology model and the pros and cons of various possible approaches to managing these overlaps.